-Maple candy, or maple sugar candy, whichever name you use (we've heard just about everything), is comprised of 100% maple syrup with no additives besides time, temperature, and some stirring.
-Our maple candy here at Carman Brook Farm is handmade in small batches from our family’s sugarhouse kitchen in northern Vermont.
+Maple candy, or maple sugar candy, whichever name you use (we've heard just about everything), is comprised of 100% Vermont maple syrup with no additives besides time, temperature, and some stirring.
+The maple candy we produce here at Carman Brook Farm is handmade in small batches from our family’s sugarhouse kitchen in northern Vermont.

-We think it's nice to give a gift that you know isn't loaded with preservatives (maple syrup/products are naturally shelf stable due to lack of moisture), or struggle to read a label loaded with fine print requiring you to strain your eyes to know the ingredients.
+We think it's nice to give a gift that you know isn't loaded with preservatives (maple syrup/products are naturally shelf stable due to lack of moisture), or struggle to read the ingredient list to see what you might be consuming.
 Our candy maker is producing a new batch near daily to ensure the freshest product is delivered to your doorstep.
-Also, be sure to keep an eye out, as throughout the year we have unique shapes available applicable to the holiday.
+Also, be sure to keep an eye out, as throughout the year we have unique shapes available for the major holidays.

 How to make maple candy?

 We primarily select only our lightest maple syrup when designating a barrel as, "candy syrup".
 Typically, we use maple syrup graded Golden Delicate, or a very light Amber Rich Taste as it has the lowest invert sugar content, preventing large sugar crystals from forming.
 Darker syrup by nature possesses greater levels of invert sugar, which fosters caramelization and leaves the bold flavors that fans of this syrup covet.
 The experienced candy makers reading this know that the name of the game is to prevent crystal formation in order to produce candy with a silky smooth finish.
 Carefully choosing the right grade of maple syrup will go a long way in ensuring your success if you choose to try your hand candy-making at home.